 14. Use a cleansing bottle as an alternative to toilet paper

-Cleansing bottles will have a specialized top which you can use to spray yourself with water and clean yourself that way.
+Cleansing bottles will have a specialized top that you can use to spray yourself with water and clean yourself that way.
 Just fill the bottle with some lukewarm water and there you go, it is extremely easy to use.
 Just make sure to clean the bottle after you have used it.
 There are some cleansing bottles that are sold as portable bidets, you do not need these, any cleansing bottle with a spray top will do.

 15. Use leaves as an alternative to toilet paper

 People have been using leaves as toilet paper for thousands of years, and you shouldn’t have any problem finding a couple of leaves.
-Make sure to use green leaves, and to also clean them off before you use them, a lot of bugs live on leaves, and the last thing you would want is to use them as toilet paper.
+Make sure to use green leaves, and also clean them off before you use them, a lot of bugs live on leaves, and the last thing you would want is to use them as toilet paper.
 Make sure that the leaves do not have spikes or other things that could irritate your skin.